tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is NOT EMPTY or the value of dwc:verbatimEventDate is EMPTY; FILLED_IN the value of dwc:eventDate if an unambiguous ISO 8601-1 date was interpreted from dwc:verbatimEventDate; otherwise NOT_AMENDED
+INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:NotEmpty or the value of dwc:verbatimEventDate is bdq:Empty; FILLED_IN the value of dwc:eventDate if an unambiguous ISO 8601-1 date is interpreted from dwc:verbatimEventDate; otherwise NOT_AMENDED

 ### Information Elements